idaholab/moose/modules/subchannel/doc/content/v&v/thors.md

 | Power profile (---) | Uniform |
 | Pin power (kW/m) | $33$ |

  Run~$101$ was chosen to validate Pronghorn-SC performance.
 The THORS experiment measured the temperatures at the exit of selected subchannels.
 There is a subchannel index correspondence between the experiment and the model, as follows: 43(37), 42(36), 17(20), 16(10), 3(4), 6(1), 8(14) and 28(28).
 Where the number outside the parentheses refers to the Pronghorn-SC model and the number inside the parentheses refers to the experimental convention.
-Pronghorn-SC has no capablility to model triangular assemblies within circular ducts.
-The experimental circular duct is approximated with a hexagonal duct.
+Pronghorn-SC has currently no capablility to model triangular assemblies within circular ducts.
+Hence, the experimental circular duct is approximated with a hexagonal duct.

 ## Results for central blockage